ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

    {: note}

 When your file share uses the [Deprecated]{: tag-red} [custom](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#fs-custom) share profile, the IOPS range is based on the file share size.

 * For example, for a file share that's 25 GB, you can increase IOPS anywhere in the range 100-1,000 IOPS with a custom profile.
 If you later [increase the size of a file share](/docs/vpc?topic=vpc-file-storage-expand-capacity) to the next highest band, you can increase the IOPS again.
 IOPS can be adjusted multiple times until the maximum or minimum limit is reached.
-* Or you can switch from a custom profile to an IOPS tier profile.
+* Or you can switch from a custom profile to an IOPS tier profile or the dp2 profile.
 The IOPS tier selection is restricted by the file share size.
 When you move from a custom profile to any tiered profile, billing is updated, and the IOPS is adjusted according to the profile.

 When your file share uses one of the [Deprecated]{: tag-red} [tiered share profiles](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#fs-v2-profiles), you can adjust your IOPS limit by: